 How to prevent a pivot and twist injury:

 - Warm up: Warming up is an important step.
 Even physically fit players can get a strained muscle if they don’t warm up properly or if they are swinging incorrectly.
-I saw this on the Golf Channel and it introduces some great stretching you can do.
+I saw this video on golf stretches on the Golf Channel and it introduces some great stretching you can do.

 - Strength training: Some training with or without light weights is also a great way to prevent injuries in general.
 Here’s how to modify your strength training to prevent back pain while strengthening your core.